PeterCamilleri/games_lessons/01/README.md

 #### What's new here?

-**update** - Added to this method is code to compute a scaling factor that "undulates".
+**HelloWorld#update** - Added to this method is code to compute a scaling factor that "undulates".
 The cos (or cosine) math function has a perfect undulation for our needs.
 To prevent the origin from shifting as our message rotates, the width of the image is scaled too.
 ```ruby
 def update
   @scale_x = Math.cos(@theta/60.0)